 You’ve heard about crystal clear waters but here is the real deal as the waters around the island are truly mesmerising.
 Imagine the most beautiful turquoise hues, and waters so clear boats look as if they are floating in air!

 4. That amazing climate

 Lovely Mediterranean climate?
 Check.
 Long hot summers?
 Check.
 High temperatures?
 Check.
 Nonstop sunshine and seducing warmth all through summer, cool but pleasant winters – what more could you ask for?

 5. Great party scene

 Here we go: a popular party destination, Zante is ideal for party animals who want to dance the night away.
-Laganas is the night club hot spot on the island, so hit that up if you are after memorable nights out.
-Open fronted bars, loud music and partying till the small hours of the night are a given.
+Laganas is the nightclub hotspot on the island, so hit that up if you’re after memorable nights out.
+Open-fronted bars, loud music and partying till the small hours of the night are a given.

 6. The Caretta-Caretta sea turtle